Ewing Sarcoma in Children

 The symptoms of Ewing sarcoma can be like other health conditions.
 Make sure your child sees a healthcare provider for a diagnosis.

-How is Ewing sarcoma in children diagnosed?
+How is Ewing sarcoma in children diagnosed in a child?

 Your child's healthcare provider will ask about your child's health history and symptoms.
 He or she will examine your child.
 Your child may be referred to a specialist.
 This may be a bone specialist (orthopedic surgeon) or a bone cancer specialist (orthopedic oncologist).
 Your child may have tests such as: